-Since the introduction of the RSB, funding is now allocated to the College by the RSB and is subject to the condition of compliance with objectives outlined within the Regional Outcome Agreement.
-To provide the College management team with assurance that SLC is maintaining its commitment to deliver the Regional Outcome Agreement objectives, updates highlighting performance against key targets are presented to weekly College management team meetings where actions to address areas of potential underperformance are agreed.
+Since the introduction of the LRSB, funding is now allocated to the College by that body rather than directly from the Scottish Funding Council and is subject to the condition of compliance with objectives outlined within the Lanarkshire Regional Outcome Agreement (ROA).
+To provide the College management team with assurance that SLC is maintaining its commitment to deliver the ROA objectives, updates highlighting performance against key targets are presented routinely to College management team meetings where actions to address areas of potential underperformance are agreed.
+The Board and appropriate standing committees are also provided with routine reports on progress against ROA targets.

-When new Board members are required, they are recruited via competitive interviews, focussing on their skills, experience and other attributes which would benefit the College.
-A full interview process is conducted including a meeting with the Chair and Vice Chair of the Board, with the Clerk to the Board in attendance.
+When new Board members are required, they are recruited using a transparent selection process which includes competitive interviews, focussing on their skills, experience and other attributes which would benefit the College.
+A full interview process is conducted through the medium of the Appointments Committee and including a meeting with the Chair and Vice Chair of the Board, with the Clerk to the Board in attendance.

-The Board of Management who served in the year to 31 July 2021 were -
+The Board of Management who served in the year to 31 July 2022 were -

-Name Designation Date of Change Occupation Andy Kerr Chair CEO of Sense Scotland Paul Hutchinson Vice Chair Acting Chair from 30 Head of Profession, November 2021 Communications & Networks, A.11 0 11 Atkins Ltd. Aileen McKechnie College Principal College Principal & Chief Executive Ronnie Smith Chair of the RSB Clare Gibb Chair of Finance and Resources Committee Director & Company Secretary of McConnell Gibb Partnership Lesley Glen Chair of Audit and Risk Resigned - 7 September The Institute of Chartered Committee 2021 Accountants of Scotland - Chief Operating Officer Chris McDowall Chair of the Human Resources Committee Partner at Anderson Strathern LLP Stuart Dillett Term ended - 30 September 2021 Managing Director with idverde Patricia Donnelly Chief Executive, The Mungo Foundation Sean Duffy Term ended - 30 September 2021 Chief Executive of the Wise Group Paul Hughes Chair of Curriculum, Quality & Development Committee to 5 April 2021 Resigned 5 April 2021 Head of Programmes, STV Yvonne Johnston Resigned 3 May 2021 Estates Transformation and Change Lead, Police Scotland Jean Carratt Lecturing staff representative Term ended - 30 September 2021 Care lecturer at SLC Rose Harkness Support staff representative Term ended - 30 September 2021 Head of Student Services at SLC Gemma McClarence Student President 2020- 21 & 2021-22 Appointed 1 July 2020 Student at SLC Charlotte McDonald Student Vice- President 2020-21 Appointed 1 July 2020 Resigned 30 June 2021 Student at SLC Alan Mackie Student Vice- President 2021-22 Appointed 1 July 2021 Student at SLC tDI 6 t 0.4 f further details on post year and shar ı
+Name Designation Date of Change Occupation Andy Kerr Chair To 30 November 2021; see note below Executive Adviser - Govt.
+Relations (Social Care and Fair Work) Executive Team, ENABLE Group Paul Hutchinson Vice Chair From 30 November 2021, initially as Acting Chair and thereafter as Chairing member appointed by the Regional Board Head of Profession, Communications & Networks, Atkins Ltd. Aileen McKechnie College Principal To 16 January 2023.
+College Principal & Chief Executive Ronnie Smith Chair of the LRSB Clare Gibb Chair of Finance and Resources Committee Director & Company Secretary of McConnell Gibb Partnership Lesley Glen Chair of Audit and Risk Committee Resigned - 7 September 2021 The Institute of Chartered Accountants of Scotland - Chief Operating Officer Chris McDowall Chair of the Human Resources Committee Partner at Anderson Strathern LLP Stuart Dillett Term ended - 30 September 2021 Managing Director with idverde Patricia Donnelly Chief Executive, The Mungo Foundation Sean Duffy Term ended - 30 September 2021 Chief Executive of the Wise Group Jean Carratt Lecturing staff representative Term ended - 30 September 2021 Care lecturer at SLC Rose Harkness Support staff representative Term ended - 30 September 2021 Head of Student Services at SLC Gemma McClarence Student President 2020/21 & 2021/22 Appointed 1 July 2020 Term ended 30 June 2022 Student at SLC Alan Mackie Student Vice- President 2021/22 Appointed 1 July 2021 (to cover maternity leave of the Student President) Term ended 30 June 2022 Student at SLC

-\Please refer to p.24 for further details on post year end changes to the designation
+^{}Please refer to p.21 for further details on post year end changes to Designation

-New members appointed to the Board of Management post year end are -
+New members appointed to the Board of Management during the year were -